EventsFriday, October 19 - Saturday, October 20, 2018

-To register, please notify Susi Varvayanis at email@example.com and provide your Cornell NetID.
+To register, please notify Azucena Ortega and provide your Cornell NetID.
 This way you can tell us when you started your degree/training at Cornell, what field you are in, and if you need any accommodation.
-Alternatively, you can register via the link below.
-Be sure to provide your Cornell NetID and add your department/field when prompted for your affiliation.

 This opportunity is open to all PhD students and postdocs, with preference given to those who are ready to present their research.
-Thus workshop is designed for STEM trainees, but every discipline is welcome.
-Another workshop will be held November 2 specifically for trainees in social sciences, humanities and arts disciplines, also open to STEM.
+This workshop is open to every doctoral field including social sciences, humanities and arts disciplines.

 Learning to tell a compelling research story can have a significant impact on your career.
 It can make you stand out at professional conferences, on the job market, or during an ideal networking opportunity.
 It is easy to tell a research story badly.
 We provide specific presentation ideas and field tested exercises that will help you improve your research talk.
 Once you’ve learned how to create a dynamic live performance of your research story, you may come to enjoy presenting your research in public.

-This two-day (12h) workshop is designed for grad students and postdocs in the life sciences, physical sciences and engineering who are interested in an immersion to improve their research communication skills.
-We are piloting participants in other fields with a beta version of this workshop geared toward social sciences, arts and humanities, so please feel free to enroll as well if you are from one of these disciplines.
+This two-day (12h) workshop is designed for doctoral students and postdocs who are interested in an immersion to improve their research communication skills.
+As the BEST Program is going university-wide, we are testing this workshop to be inclusive of social sciences, arts and humanities fields, so please feel free to enroll as well if you are from one of these disciplines.